BOARD OF TRUSTEES

-Sonya Donaldson, Executive Director of Media & Archive
+Sonya Donaldson, Executive Director of Media & Archives

-Dr. Sonya Donaldson is Associate Professor of English at New Jersey City University.
+Dr. Sonya Donaldson is Assistant Professor of African American Studies at Colby College.
 She is currently completing her book manuscript, Irreconcilable Differences?: Memory, History, and the Echoes of Diaspora.
 She has also launched a digital humanities project, “Singing the Nation into Being: Anthems and the Politics of Black Performance,” which focuses on “Lift Every Voice and Sing,” (also known as The Black National Anthem).
 She received her Ph.D. from the University of Virginia, where her research focused on Afro-German autobiographical narratives.
 Dr. Donaldson’s academic research centers on the intersections of race, gender, class, sexual identity, and technologies

 Sara Lennox, Principal Consultant